 As we age, the vitreous (gel that fills the eye) shrinks and sometimes it may pull away from the macula, leading to vitreomacular traction or VMT.

-The vitreomacular traction often builds up slowly over time and may contract causing wrinkling of the retinal surface which may cause blurring or distortion of your vision.
+Vitreomacular traction often builds up slowly over time and may contract to cause wrinkling of the retinal surface which may lead to blurring or distortion of your vision.